Search the Health Library

 Our bariatric team recognizes that morbid obesity is a debilitating disease of mind, body and spirit.
 This is why we've chosen a multi-disciplinary team approach in caring for each and every one of our bariatric surgical patients.

 Surgery is only a tool to assist in losing weight.
 It is extremely important that the patient completely understand that bariatric surgery is not a last resort, quick fix, or cure-all to being morbidly obese.
 You must be committed to changing your daily lifestyle habits related to nutrition and exercise.
-Surgery is only the beginning to the lifelong committment that you're making to yourself.
+Surgery is only the beginning to the lifelong commitment that you're making to yourself.

-Chief, General Surgery at Johns Hopkins Bayview Medical Center
+Chair, Department of Surgery at Johns Hopkins Bayview Medical Center

 Director, Comprehensive Hernia Center

 Director, Minimally-Invasive Surgery at Johns Hopkins Bayview Medical Center

 Assistant Director of Surgical Clerkship - Johns Hopkins Bayview Medical Center